-The City of Bunker Hill Village ("Bunker Hill") rejected the Department's 2019 budget, claiming it included a fund that was not established in the Interlocal Agreement (ILA).
-Bunker Hill opted to continue receiving services through December 31, 2019.
-During that time, the parties reached a new ILA that allows Bunker Hill to continue receiving fire protection services.
-The new ILA, beginning January 1, 2020, states Bunker Hill is no longer a participating member of the Department and does not have voting rights, but is a customer of the Department.
-Bunker Hill shall remain responsible for any obligation or liability of the Department during the agreement term.
+The Interlocal Agreement (ILA), effective January 1, 2020, states Bunker Hill is no longer a participating member of the Department and does not have voting rights, but is a customer of the Department.
+Bunker Hill shall remain responsible for any obligation or liability of the Department during the term of the ILA.
 In the future, Bunker Hill may be admitted to membership, but will not be eligible to serve as the Chairman or Vice Chairman of the Board of Commissioners.

-The new ILA does not impact the 2020 budget.
+The new ILA does not impact the 2021 budget.
 Bunker Hill is to remain responsible for any obligation or liability of the Department which accrues during the ILA term including, but not limited to, a proportionate share of the Department pension fund.
 Bunker Hill also remains responsible for 19% of any increase to the Department's employee post-retirement liability above its current level as calculated by the Department.